LoganLasell/LoganLasell/README.md

 ### Hello, I'm Logan Lasell 👏🏽
--Computer Science major currently attending Chaminade University of Honolulu.
+-Computer Science student currently attending Chaminade University of Honolulu.
-- 📫 How to reach me: llasell48@gmail.com
+- 📫 Contact Me: llasell48@gmail.com

 <!---
 LoganLasell/LoganLasell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.